guardian/gateway/docs/okta/signout.md

 https://developer.okta.com/docs/reference/api/users/#clear-user-sessions

-This endpoint requires the okta `userId`, which we won't have access to initially, so we need to get an access/id token with this information.
+This endpoint requires the okta `userId`, which we get from the okta sessions api using the current okta session id cookie `sid`

-This means when a user lands on the `/signout` url, we first perform an auth code flow to get an access token, and then we can use that access token to get the user's id.
-We then use this user id to clear all sessions for that user.
+We then use this user id to clear all Okta sessions for that user.

+In the sceario where the okta call to remove the fails (and we have a orphaned session), we delete the sid cookie anyway and we plan to allow the users to see their active sessions in manage my account section of the site where they can remove them manually.

 If there is no existing session then we'll render the sign in page.